sorelmitra/coding-dojo-spring-boot/README.md

 K6_VUS=1 K6_ITERATIONS=10 k6 run --include-system-env-vars src/test/k6/weather-test.js
 ```

+The more `K6_VUS` you pass, the more requests will be done in parallel.  `K6_ITERATIONS` must be at least as big as `K6_VUS` and if bigger, the iterations are split evenly among the VUs.

 Although K6 supports various ways of passing in parameters, `VUs` and `ITERATIONs` must be passed via environment variables as the test script relies on them to do its job.